Man shoots Belgian shoppers, children, kills three

 Prosecutor Cedric Visart de Bocarme told Belgian television that Amrani had been jailed several times since his youth and said that police searching his home had not found any further weapons or suspicious items.

-Belgian Prime Minister Elio Di Rupo expressed horror at the attack and travelled to the city, 90 km (55 miles) east of Brussels.
+Belgian Prime Minister Elio Di Rupo expressed horror at the attack and travelled to the city, 90 km east of Brussels.
 Belgium's king and queen also visited.

-The police closed down the city centre for a number of hours, with helicopters circling overhead and ambulances arrived from as far away as neighboring the Netherlands.
+The police closed down the city centre for a number of hours, with helicopters circling overhead and ambulances arrived from as far away as neighbouring the Netherlands.

 A museum on the square said it had taken in injured people.